MrBrax/mrbrax.github.io/_posts/2025-09-18-textentry.markdown

 This way, whenever the user types something in the text entry, the `playerName` variable will be updated automatically.

-TextEntry also has `OnTextEdited` and `OnSubmit` events that you can use to handle text changes and form submissions.
+TextEntry also has `OnTextEdited` and `onsubmit` events that you can use to handle text changes and form submissions.
+From my experience, these have to be prefixed with `@` to work properly.

 ```razor
 <root>